 While only the best was good enough for the Wombat, Chris’s old cars were something else and driving with him was never dull.
 He always referred to my mum as ‘Mother,’ which tickled her no end.
 Once when she was down for a visit, he decided to treat us to a cup of tea at one of his favourite local watering holes.
 Chris never touched alcohol, incidentally: his chosen haunts were greasy-spoon cafes and roadside snack bars.
-So we piled into the back of his old blue Ford, with Chris and Judy in the front.
+So we piled into the back of his old Ford Granada, with Chris and Judy in the front.
 Chris did his usual out-of-the-gate speedway start, at which point the bench seat on which we were perched shipped its moorings, upending Mother and me onto our backs, knees in the air!
 Twisting round to look over his shoulder, Chris was mortified, but we couldn’t move for laughing and his anguished cry of ‘Ooh ell Mother!’ only made it worse!
 Too funny.
 He was so spontaneous, we never knew what the day would bring.

 He had a unique method to avoid stopping at junctions in the dark.
 Barrelling along narrow country lanes at warp speed with wing mirrors brushing the dry stone hedges that boxed us in on either side, instead of slowing down towards an intersection, he would switch off the headlights and plunge the road into darkness!
 The theory was that this kamikaze method would reveal the lights of any approaching traffic: if darkness prevailed, nothing was coming (he hoped) and we would hurtle across without pause.
 Any unfortunate soul on a bicycle would have been flattened.
 Chris was a demon behind the wheel when the mood took him.
 Speed was everything and he was fearless.